Click the button above to see other departments

 Our reproductive health team provides care to women of reproductive age through multiple services:

-Antenatal care: Women are encouraged to come at least four antenatal visits during pregnancy, although the average number of visits per women is three.
+- Antenatal care – WHO recommends eight antenatal visits with health providers throughout pregnancy.
+Women are assessed following our regularly reviewed protocol.
 Pregnant women receive counselling, pre-natal laboratory screening (blood group, haemoglobin, malaria, HIV, VDRL, urine), ultrasound investigation, immunisation, prophylactic antihelminth treatment and dietary supplements (iron, folic acid and vitamin B).
-All women are assessed based on our protocol which is in line with WHO standards and which is regularly reviewed.

-Family planning: Mae Tao Clinic offers emergency, short, and long acting reversible contraception (LARC) family planning options.
-Most women prefer injections and need to come to the clinic every 3 months.
-The reproductive health team is trying to change this trend towards long-acting contraception methods such as implants and intrauterine devices (IUD).
+- Family Planning – Mae Tao Clinic offers emergency, short, and long acting reversible contraception family planning options.
+Most women prefer injections, which require a visit to the clinic every three months.
+However, our reproductive health team is advocating for increased use of LARC (long acting reversible contraception), such as implants or intrauterine devices (IUDs).
+MTC’s target is to provide LARC to 10% of our family planning clients.

 According to our annual client survey, many women indicated they find it hard to regularly attend antenatal care services.
 This is mainly due to the distance between their residence and the clinic, i.e. transportation cost and risks of traveling without documentation in Thailand.